-WHEREAS, to further protect public health, it is necessary to to avoid the serious consequence of Arizonans losing their rental housing.
+WHEREAS, to further protect public health, it is necessary to avoid the serious consequence of Arizonans losing their rental housing.

-NOW, THEREFORE I, Douglas A. Ducey, Governor of the State of Arizona, by virtue of the authority vested in me by the Constitution and laws of this state, hereby order as follows:
+NOW, THEREFORE, I, Douglas A. Ducey, Governor of the State of Arizona, by virtue of the authority vested in me by the Constitution and laws of this state, including but not limited to A.R.S. §§ 26-303 and 36-787, hereby order as follows:

-- 1. Unless a court determines on motion of the parties that enforcement is necessary in the interest of justice or is in accordance with A.R.S. § 33-1368(A), pursuant to A.R.S. §§ 26-303 et al, 36-787, all Arizona Peace Officer Standards and Training Board certified law enforcement officers and any person subject to the jurisdiction of the Constable Ethics Standards and Training Board, shall temporarily delay enforcement of eviction action orders for residential premises when one of the following circumstances exist and are documented to the landlord or property owner: - a.
+- 1. Unless a court determines on motion of one of the parties that enforcement is necessary in the interest of justice or is in accordance with A.R.S. § 33-1368(A), pursuant to A.R.S. §§ 26-303 et al, 36-787, all Arizona Peace Officer Standards and Training Board certified law enforcement officers and any person subject to the jurisdiction of the Constable Ethics Standards and Training Board, shall temporarily delay enforcement of writs of restitution for residential premises, when one of the following circumstances exist and are documented to the landlord or property owner: - a.
 The individual is required to be quarantined based on their diagnosis of COVID-19. - b.
 The individual is ordered by a licensed medical professional to self-quarantine based on their demonstration of symptoms as defined by the Centers for Disease Control and Prevention. - c.
 The individual is required to be quarantined based on someone in the home being diagnosed with COVID-19. - d.
 The individual demonstrates that they have a health condition, as defined by the Centers for Disease Control and Prevention, that makes them more at risk for COVID-19 than the average person. - e.
 The individual suffered a substantial loss of income resulting from COVID-19, including: - i.
-Job loss: - ii.
-Reduction in compensation; - iii.
-Closure of place of employment; - iv.
-Obligation to be absent from work to care for a home-bound school-age child; or - v.
-Other pertinent circumstances. - 2.
-If a tenant, lessee or resident is suffering any of the above circumstances and seeks relief from or delay in eviction, they shall notify the landlord or property owner in writing with any available supporting documentation of their temporary financial hardship or state of quarantine as a result of COVID-19 and acknowledge that contractual terms of the lease remain in effect. - 3.
-A landlord shall not interpret a health and safety provision of a contract to include COVID-19 as a reason for termination of a lease or rental agreement; nor shall a landlord terminate a lease or rental agreement solely based on information provided by the tenant to satisfy a notice requirement under paragraph 2.
+Job loss; - ii.
+Reduction in compensation;